eonum/medcodeassist/README.md

 ### Synonyms
 Expects
+- word
-- token, count (of expected synonyms.
+- count (of expected synonyms.
 Only makes sense because we are approximating synonyms by similar tokens.
-Will be removed if we switch to a real synonym database)
+Will be removed when we switch to a real synonym database)

 Returns
 - list of simlar tokens ({name, similarity})

-Note: At the moment we're approximating synonyms by using similarity-
+Note: At the moment we're approximating synonyms by using a similarity measure.

 ### Codes
 Expects:
-- code, count (of similar codes to be returned), minlength (minimal length of the codes to be returned)
+- list of input_codes and input_code_types (i.e. input_codes[i] has the type input_code_types[i])
+- get_drgs, get_chops, get_icds (E.g. set get_drgs to true if you want a list of drgs.
+You can retrieve multiple types of codes at the same time.)
+- count (How many codes per type you want to retrieve)

 Returns
-- list of {name, similarity}
+- list of {code, similarity}